cipherowl-ai/AddrMint/README.md

 - Progress information and visual bar are displayed on stderr
 - Address output can be directed to a file using the `--output` parameter
 - For generating billions of addresses, increase the output buffer size: `--output-buffer 100000`
-- When using `--generate-hash`, each address is prefixed with a 6-character SHA-256 hash and a comma
+- When using `--generate-hash`, each address is prefixed with an 8-character base62-encoded xxHash64 hash and a comma